engineyard/ey-docs/pages/database-mysql-upgrade.md

-# Using MySQL 5.1 or MySQL 5.5 with Engine Yard Cloud
+# Migrating to MySQL 5.5 or MySQL 5.1 with Engine Yard Cloud

-The MySQL 5.1 and MySQL 5.5 databases are now candidates for testing on Engine Yard Cloud.
-Read this page if you want to participate in the MySQL 5.1/5.5 Early Access program.
+Read this page if you want to migrate an application to use a MySQL 5.5 or 5.1 database.

-**Important!** MySQL 5.1/5.5 on Engine Yard Cloud are Early Access features.
+**Important!** MySQL 5.1 on Engine Yard Cloud is an Alpha features.
 Always test in a development or staging environment.

 ### Process

-The process for setting up and running your application on MySQL 5.1 or MySQL 5.5 depends on your current environment.
+The process for setting up and running your application on MySQL 5.5 or MySQL 5.1 depends on your current environment.

-**Note:** MySQL 5.5 is in Beta, and no signup is required.

 * _Is this a new application?_ Then do these tasks:

    * For MySQL 5.1: [Get access to the Alpha program and ey-beta-talk group][2]
-   * [Set up an application to use MySQL 5.1/5.5][3]
+   * [Set up an application to use MySQL 5.5/5.1][3]

 * _Are you running Engine Yard Cloud with MySQL 5.0.x now?_ Then, do these tasks:

     * For MySQL 5.1: [Get access to the Alpha program and ey-beta-talk group][2]
-    * [Set up an application to use MySQL 5.1/5.5][3]
+    * [Set up an application to use MySQL 5.5/5.1][3]
     * [Dump and restore an existing MySQL 5.0.x database][4]

 * _Are you migrating a MySQL-based application to Engine Yard Cloud from another platform?_ Then, do these tasks:

     * For MySQL 5.1: [Get access to the Alpha program and ey-beta-talk group][2]
-    * [Set up an application to use MySQL 5.1/5.5][3]
+    * [Set up an application to use MySQL 5.5/5.1][3]
     * [Dump and restore an existing MySQL database][4]

 * _Are you using a database other than MySQL?_ Then:

-    Please consult [[Engine Yard Professional Services|http://www.engineyard.com/services]] for assistance migrating your database to MySQL 5.1/5.5.
+    Please consult [[Engine Yard Professional Services|http://www.engineyard.com/services]] for assistance migrating your database to MySQL 5.5/5.1.